Anthropology - Bachelor of Arts

 The Anthropology of Space and Place

-3 Credits
+3 Credits Weekly (3-0-0)

 Much of anthropological data is based on notions of space and place.
-Archaeologists invest much of their time in detailing location and arrangement of built form and material culture.
+Anthropologists invest much of their time in detailing location and arrangement of built form and material culture.
 This course examines the theoretical and methodological approaches to landscape, space, and place in anthropology and archaeology.
 Topics may include the conceptualization of space, place, and landscape in anthropological and archaeological research and writing, the changing nature of concepts of landscape, and space and place as analytical frameworks for understanding past, present, and future societies and cultures.
 We consider three related dimensions of human spatial practice over time and space/place: experience, perception, and imagination.

-Prerequisites: Minimum grade of C- in ANTH 206 or ANTH 207 or ANTH 208.
+Prerequisites: A minimum grade of C- in one of ANTH 206, ANTH 207, or ANTH 208.

 ANTH 375